foliant-docs/docs/src/config.md

             Gdpi: 0
 ```

 Each preprocessor has to be put in separate list item.
-If you don’t need to set any options, just put the preprocessor’s name in the item (flags, includes and blockdiag in the example above).
-If you are setting preprocessor options, then make it a mapping, with field name being the preprocessor name, and field value — another mapping, with preprocessor options. (macros, plantuml and graphviz in the example above).
+If you don’t need to set any options, just put the preprocessor’s name in the item (`flags`, `includes` and `blockdiag` in the example above).
+If you are setting preprocessor options, then make it a mapping, with key being the preprocessor name, and value — another mapping, with preprocessor options. (`macros`, `plantuml` and `graphviz` in the example above).

-Please, refer to each preprocessor’s respective docs for details on which options they have.
+Refer to each preprocessor’s respective docs for details on which options they have and how to set them.

-There are several things you have to keep in mind when setting up the preprocessors section:
+There are several things you have to keep in mind when building the preprocessors section:

 **The order matters**

 The order, in which the preprocessors are defined in the list, is the order they are run during build.
-For example, if you are using Includes preprocessor to get source code for a PlantUML scheme like this:
+For example, if you are using <link src="preprocessors/includes.md">Includes preprocessor</link> to get source code for a PlantUML scheme like this:

 ```html
 <plantuml>